 Younger seals that are deteriorating early due to change in use and increased HCV.
-Resurfacing is used as a holding technique when cracking is apparent but large budgets are unavailable for extensive maintenance or rehabilitation.
+In these cases resurfacing is programmed/used as a holding technique when cracking is apparent but large budgets are unavailable for extensive maintenance or rehabilitation.

-- Younger seals following road maintenance repairs (preventative measure. - Use of slurry to provide an effective 'middle-ground' treatment in some urban locations, such as turning heads where rubbish trucks can cause issues by migrating loose chip and associated damage.
+- Younger seals following road maintenance repairs (preventative measure). - Use of slurry to provide an effective 'middle-ground' treatment in some urban locations, such as turning heads where rubbish trucks can cause issues by migrating loose chip and associated damage.
 Slurry offers a higher level of service for community (longer lasting, and more forgiving than asphalt on flexible pavements) without the higher cost of asphalt.
-We are routinely achieving over 14 years of life with this treatment type.
+We are routinely achieving over 14 years of life with this treatment type, which is significantly greater than the industry norm of 7 years.

+We have developed an AC Treatment Selection Guide to assist with seasonal programming and finding the best solution for different sites.
 Asphalts built on good pavements will generally provide us with over 24 years of life.
 Testing using FWD and MSD has revealed that most asphalt in the Timaru District is built on good pavements.
 We have been able to stretch some asphalts up to 28 years old, with conditions remaining acceptable until this point.
 Many of these aged asphalt seals are located in Timaru CBD and are being held until the Timaru CityTown (CBD regeneration) programme is implemented, as this includes significant utilities work.
 The George Street, Dunedin upgrades are similar in scale to the required works anticipated in our CBD over the next 10+ years.

 Cracking is obvious on industrial roads and visual condition rating picks up a large number of cracks on urban asphalt.
 The cracks are not affecting the underlying pavement and in general urban asphalt is in average to good condition.
-The exception to this is in the industrial areas of Washdyke and Timaru Port where there are some high use roads now starting to need asphalt renewal.
-Some 300 to 1000 trucks per day travel on high use areas of the network, driven by economic development and industry in the District.
+We also crack seal older urban AC areas with success.
+The exception to this is in the industrial areas of Washdyke, Clandeboye and Timaru Port where there are some high use roads now starting to need asphalt renewal.
+Some 300 to 1000 trucks per day travel on high use areas of the network, driven by economic development and industry in the District (refer Figure 45 a & b).
 The treatment for these is increasingly becoming structural asphalt as per Waka Kotahi guidance.